MicrosoftDocs/azure-devops-docs/docs/boards/sprints/task-board.md

 ![taskboard, update task status](media/ALM_TB_Move_To_Done.png)

-When you move a task to the Done or Completed column, the system automatically updates the *Remaining Work* field to 0 in all processes, except CMMI.
-If you discover more work is remaining, change the State back to In progress or To do and enter a value for the remaining work.
+When you move a task to the **Done** or **Completed** column, the system automatically updates the **Remaining Work** field to 0 in all processes, except CMMI.
+If you discover more work is remaining, change the State back to **In progress** or **To do**, and enter a value for the **Remaining Work**.

-### Update remaining work
+### Update Remaining Work

-Updating *Remaining Work*, preferably prior to the daily Scrum meeting, helps the team stay informed of the progress being made.
+Updating **Remaining Work**, preferably prior to the daily Scrum meeting, helps the team stay informed of the progress being made.
 It also ensures a smoother burndown chart.

 Each team member can review the tasks they've worked on and estimate the work remaining.
-If they've discovered that it's taking longer than expected to complete, they should increase the remaining work for the task. *Remaining Work* should always reflect exactly how much work the team member estimates is remaining to complete the task.
+If they've discovered that it's taking longer than expected to complete, they should increase the **Remaining Work** for the task. **Remaining Work** should always reflect exactly how much work the team member estimates is remaining to complete the task.

 ::: moniker range=">= azure-devops-2019"
 > [!div class="mx-imgBorder"]